rust-diplomat/diplomat/example/js2/README.md

 TODO:

 That's the hope anyways, I need to figure out JS imports enough to see how we can get this working without much config on the developer's side.

-Also need to actually implement the copying /api/ duckscript.